-- → Positron Emission Tomography (PET), cardiac is not considered appropriate if ANY of the following is TRUE: - The patient has undergone advanced imaging of the same body part and for the same indication within 3 months, without being on treatment; OR - The imaging request is for myocardial perfusion PET and ANY of the following is TRUE: - Acute nonspecific chest pain with a low probability of CAD2; OR - Asymptomatic patients with less than an intermediate risk for CAD who may benefit from CT coronary calcium or coronary CT angiography; OR - Chest trauma^{5,19}; OR - Nonischemic myocardial disease (excluding sarcoidosis)4-5; OR - The imaging request is for FDG PET/CT, and ANY of the following is TRUE: - Acute chest pain with suspected aortic dissection; OR - Chest trauma19; OR - Congenital or acquired heart disease20; OR - Nonischemic myocardial disease (excluding sarcoidosis)4-5
+- → Positron Emission Tomography (PET), cardiac is not considered appropriate if ANY of the following is TRUE: - ◆ The patient has undergone advanced imaging of the same body part and for the same indication within 3 months without undergoing treatment or developing new or worsening symptoms®; OR - ◆ The imaging request is for myocardial perfusion PET and ANY of the following is TRUE:

+- Acute nonspecific chest pain with a low probability of CADZ; OR - Asymptomatic patients with less than an intermediate risk for CAD who may benefit from CT coronary calcium or coronary CT angiography; OR - Chest trauma; OR - Nonischemic myocardial disease (excluding sarcoidosis)4-5; OR - The imaging request is for FDG PET/CT, and ANY of the following is TRUE: - Acute chest pain with suspected aortic dissection; OR - Chest trauma; OR - Congenital or acquired heart disease; OR - Nonischemic myocardial disease (excluding sarcoidosis)4-5

-NOTE: PET in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.
+\NOTE: PET in pregnant patients should be requested at the discretion of the ordering provider and obstetric care provider.

-NOTE: PET scans should be scheduled at least 4-6 weeks after radiation therapy or surgery to avoid false positives due to inflammation from recent treatments.
+\\NOTE: PET scans should be scheduled at least 4-6 weeks after radiation therapy or surgery to avoid false positives due to inflammation from recent treatments.